 The new year has come and gone, and with it, so have many well-intentioned new year’s resolutions.
-However, we have a resolution for you that is sure to kickstart your motivation to help your furry-friend stay on track this year and for many years to come!
+However, we have some resolutions for you that are sure to kickstart your motivation to help your furry-friend stay on track this year and for many years to come!
 Why not still resolve to make this year your dog’s healthiest year yet?

 Like most pet owners, you probably want your pooch to live the longest, healthiest life possible.
 The good news is there are simple changes you can make right now to set your dog up for a healthy year, and ultimately a longer life.
 The following five tips will stack the odds in your pup’s favor and may even add years to his or her life.

 Regular exercise is crucial when it comes to maintaining your dog’s weight.
 Walks will also keep your dog engaged and active, which is an integral part of staying young.
 Additionally, walking with your dog is an important part of the human-canine bonding process.
 Taking regular walks with your pup will not only keep him fit, but it might help you reach your fitness goals too!

 Your pet’s diet contributes to his overall health.
 Check with your veterinarian to be sure that you are feeding your pet the correct food and amount for his size, age, weight, breed, and activity level.
 If you think your dog is overweight, cut down on treats and speak with your vet about a plan to get his weight back on track.
 Overweight pets are at risk for many of the same illnesses that obese humans are likely to suffer from, including:

 In the event your dog does suffer from an illness, you can make sure that he or she is covered with PetFirst Pet Insurance.
 Get a quote today.

 Your vet plays a crucial role in the life of your dog.
 Therefore, it is imperative that you find a vet who makes both you and your dog both feel comfortable.
 You should feel comfortable asking both the veterinarian and the vet staff questions.
 If you don’t, you need to find a different vet.
 Your dog should have an annual examination and vaccinations to make sure his health hasn’t changed and to catch any possible issues right away.
 Regular checkups are also an excellent opportunity to ask your vet any questions about changes in your pet’s behavior, appearance, appetite, or any other concerns you may have regarding the health of your pet and thier behavior.

 It is crucial that you vaccinate your dog against potentially life-threatening diseases such as distemper, parvo, and rabies.

 Follow the recommendation of your veterinarian when it comes to the timing and frequency of vaccinations.
 Remember the adage, “An ounce of prevention is worth a pound of cure.”
 With some simple lifestyle changes and good preventative veterinary care, you can increase the chances of Fido living a long and healthy life.

-Here at PetFirst, we know accidents and illnesses happen to even the healthiest pets.
-Pet insurance can help cover unexpected vet visits2 and can provide peace of mind that if your pet gets sick or injured, you don’t have to worry about the financial aspect of your pet’s care and can focus on your pet’s health.
+Here at PetFirst1, we know accidents and illnesses happen to even the healthiest pets.
+PetFirst Pet Insurance1 can help cover unexpected vet visits2 and can provide peace of mind.
+PetFirst Pet Insurance1 has cat and dog insurance policies2 to fit every budget.